carlos2380/apigo/README.md

 | StoreID   |           |                |
 | Cases     |           |                |

-The UML that represents this scheme is like that:
+The UML that represents this scheme is:

 ![UML](https://github.com/carlos2380/webCarlos2380/blob/master/uml.png)